 Regular use of gypsum is essential to the sustainability of most irrigated soils.
 Irrigated land eventually leads to sodicity and salinity unless extreme care is taken.
-Gypsum is a key ingredient for the maintenance of agriculture on many types of soils.
-Advantages of gypsum in addition to prevention and correction of sodicity include greater stability of soil organic matter, more stable soil aggregates, improved water penetration into soil and more rapid seed emergence.
+Gypsum is a key ingredient for the maintenance of agriculture on many types of soils, however it is especially effective at amending clay soils.
+Advantages of gypsum in addition to prevention and correction of sodicity include greater soil stability of organic matter, more stable soil aggregates, improved water penetration into soil and more rapid seed emergence.
 The need for gypsum in amounts varying from small to large is almost universal.
-Gypsum alomg with water-soluble polymers and nutrients magnify the value of each other.
+Gypsum along with water-soluble polymers and nutrients magnify the value of each other.
 Together they have an important role in making a better environment for growing plants.

 Understanding the Different Kinds of Gypsum